circonus/irondb-docs/resizing-clusters.md

 We will use the cluster resizing tool, `/opt/circonus/bin/resize_cluster`.
 Run this with the `-h` option for details on the available options.

-* Choose one of the existing cluster nodes and note its IP address.
+* Choose one of the existing cluster nodes and note its IP address and API port.
 This will be the "bootstrap node" from which the resize tool will fetch the existing cluster's topology.
+If you do not specify the API port, the default (8112) will be assumed.

 * Note the new node's IP address and node UUID, and, if the cluster is sided, whether the node will be added to side "a" or "b".